Guest contributor Rogelio Rodríguez shares his thoughts on Hugh Hudson’s Greystoke: The Legend of Tarzan, Lord of the Apes.

 directed by Hugh Hudson

 I often practice a silly mental game – I imagine many film fanatics do – which consists of keeping a tab on the X number of movies that I keep close to my heart (in my case X = 10).
-Of course, this list changes over time, as recently seen pictures may edge out previously seen stuff.
-But there’s a particular film that has never left the list, ever since I saw it some thirty years ago: Greystoke: The Legend of Tarzan, Lord of The Apes.
+Of course, this list changes over time, as more recent pictures may edge out previously seen stuff.
+But there’s a particular film that has never left the list, ever since I watched it some thirty years ago: Greystoke: The Legend of Tarzan, Lord of The Apes.

 – The apes (a species invented for the movie, halfway between a chimp and a gorilla) are actors in disguise – dancers, to be precise – that spent weeks practicing the postures and movements of real chimpanzees.
 You can really see the results onscreen.

 – The costumes and makeup were designed by Rick Baker, who would become one of the most respected makeup artists in the world (he’s won seven Oscars so far).
 Baker had already won an Academy Award for An American Werewolf in London (1981) and had been responsible for Michael Jackson’s amazing transformation in Thriller (1983).
 But even though what he did for director John Landis in those two projects was spectacular for the era, today the effects seem a little dated.
-However, the apes in Greystoke still look as real as they did in 1984.
+However, the apes in Greystoke: The Legend of Tarzan, Lord of The Apes still look as real as they did in 1984.
 Soon after, Baker would surpass himself as an ape specialist in films such as Gorillas in the Mist (1988), Mighty Joe Young (1998), and Planet of the Apes (2001).

 – The majority of scenes in this part of the story were really filmed in the African jungle, specifically in the tropical rainforest of the Congo.
 When we see Tarzan (Christopher Lambert) and other primates swinging from tree to tree, they are indeed doing so.